sethdford/mcp-figma/readme.md

 1. **MCP Server not found**
    - Ensure Node.js is installed and `npx` is available
-   - Try running `npx mcp-figma` manually
+   - Try running `npx @sethdouglasford/mcp-figma` manually

 2. **WebSocket connection failed**
    - Check if the socket server is running: `npm run socket`